 The purpose of this form is to notify you of the assessed value of your property

-The FINAL DAY to appeal the value on this notice will be June 15, 2019, since this is a Saturday you will have until Monday June 17, 2019.
+The FINAL DAY to appeal the value on this notice will be June 15, 2020.

 If you believe this assessment is not accurate, you have 45 days from the date on this notice to file an appeal with the assessor.
 THIS WILL BE THE ONLY CHANCE YOU WILL HAVE TO APPEAL THIS ASSESSMENT.